-Rhiannon Thorne, known as Raquel by friends, grew up in the Bay Area of California, a couple hours north of San Francisco in the wine country.
-A genderqueer poet, she currently resides in Baton Rouge, LA, where she is a MFA candidate at LSU and the co-director of the Delta Mouth Literary Festival.
-Raquel is also co-creator of cahoodaloodaling, an associate interviewer for Up the Staircase Quarterly, and the president of Tandem Reader Awards.
-She is the previous Interviews/Reviews editor for New Delta Review.
+A genderqueer hybrid writer, Raquel Thorne currently resides in Baton Rouge, LA, where she completed her MFA at LSU and works as the editorial assistant for The Southern Review.
+She is the co-creator of cahoodaloodaling, an associate interviewer for Up the Staircase Quarterly, and the president of Tandem Reader Awards.
+She previously held the positions of Interviews/Reviews editor for New Delta Review and co-director of the Delta Mouth Literary Festival.

-Raquel’s poetry has been published in Black Warrior Review, Midwest Quarterly, Manchester Review, and The Doctor T. J. Eckleburg Review, among others.
+Raquel’s hybrid manuscript, The Wooden Boy, was chosen by Sawako Nakayasu as the winner of the 2019 Robert Penn Warren Thesis Award for Poetry.
+Her work appears in Black Warrior Review, Midwest Quarterly, Manchester Review, and The Doctor T. J. Eckleburg Review, among others.
 For a full list of her publications, please visit: rhiannonthorne.com, or connect with her on twitter.

 In her spare time, Raquel takes selfies with her roommate’s cat, Noodle.